Hospice Nurse

 Do you keep any pets at your hospice facility?
 Have you heard the stories about how some cats or dogs are able to predict a patient's death even before it happens?

-Asked by Julia about 11 years ago
+Asked by Julia over 11 years ago

 No we did not keep pets.
 However, there is a place locally called Therapy Dogs and they will visit if you call.
 And yes I have heard it and I do believe it.
 I have had multiple patients with pets and I do believe they sense death.
 Also some pets I have noticed are very saddened with the passing of a patient and will not leave the bedside until the funeral home picks the patient up.
 I had one young man and he had a giant dog. the dog had laid in the floor in the patient's room for two days until he passed.
 Last time I spoke to the patient's mother the dog spent and spends alot of time in the patient's room.
 Animals have a very keen sense of illness and dying before most humand.
 Howver usually a hospice nurse in trained to somewhat predict the death as well but the animals are normally very aware.